Auto-Renewal Car Insurance: How It Works and How to Opt Out

 Both Enabled Coverage continues + payment is processed hands-free Most common setup for convenience

-Most insurers offer a discount of 3–5% for enrolling in auto-pay, making it a popular choice.
+Most major insurers — including Liberty Mutual, State Farm, and Progressive — offer an autopay discount of up to 15% for enrolling in automatic payments, making it a very popular choice.
 However, if your rate increases at renewal and both features are enabled, the higher amount will be charged automatically — which is why reviewing your renewal notice every term is critical.
+Learn more about car insurance billing and payment options to understand how payment plans work and where savings opportunities exist.

 Pincher's Pro Tip